 - Intuitive App Control: A solid app is essential to a good smart sprinkler system.
 Apps themselves are tricky to perfect, so be sure to read the reviews of the app (not just the system).
 Most users expect a fully functional app, but some companies still have a “beta” feel to them.
 Ideally, you can control and monitor your system easily from the app, receiving alerts based on your personal preferences.

 - Advanced Customization Features: Here’s where there starts to be separation from the pack.
 How much customization does your system offer?
 What if you need to follow local HOA rules down to the last detail?
-Some users will prefer simplicity, but if you want to adjust watering down to the last fraction of an inch or slightly change timing for each zone, taking a look at advanced features will be important.
+Some users will prefer simplicity, but if you want to adjust watering down to the last fraction of an inch or slightly change the irrigation timer for each zone, taking a look at advanced features will be important.

-- Smart Water Schedule: Related to the above, but more specific to water schedules, how advanced are the scheduling options?
+- Smart Water Schedule Timer: Related to the above, but more specific to water schedules, how advanced are the scheduling options?
 Depending on your needs, this can be critical.
 For example, when do you typically use your yard?
 How does this coincide with the weather conditions, etc…?
 Maybe you have regular visitors (mailman, landscaper, etc…) or pets.
 While for some this is TOO much control, I personally like to have the option to control down to the minute.

 - Plays Well With Other Smart Devices: In an increasingly complex smart home network, playing well with other devices is a necessity.
 If all you need is a smart sprinkler system, then ignore this.
 But chances are, you probably either have other devices or plan on adding other devices later.
 The most important compatibility will be with your “smart hub”, whether it’s the SmartThings Hub, Amazon Echo, Wink or even just working with IFTTT or Alexa.